thelasttrinh/javascript-game/readme.md

 - Drop-down list & select one or have all buttons displayed then highlight the one selected
 - Difficulty should have preset at Easy, but can reselect in menu

-Game Timer to track round.
+Game Timer to track round:
 ~ Timer probably set at 60 seconds
 ~ Round ends at 0 and display scoreboard
 ~ Time will probably be displayed outside scoreboard